akku24ar/OptimalDelivery/README.md

    - The input would be added to the truck's current route list
    - If finished, select 'END ROUTE SELECTION' option
    - If not finished, more inputs can be added
+   - The application outputs Gas price, Optimal distance and Optimal Route

 ## How to run test cases